stephperillo/bikesharing/README.md

 This analysis examines bike trip data to help convince investors that a bike-sharing program in Des Moines is a solid business proposal.

-I used New York City Citi Bike data as a model so that one may have a better idea of the type of Des Moines users that a similar bike sharing program would interest.
+I used New York City Citi Bike data as a model so that one may have a better idea of the type of Des Moines users that a bike sharing program would interest.

 To prepare the data, I used Pandas to convert the "tripduration" column to datetime format.